splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 * Add a new global variable in the vault:

     #.
 On the Splunk Synthetics landing page, select the settings icon, and then select :guilabel:`Global variables`.
-The :guilabel:`Synthetics configuration` page opens, on the :guilabel:`Global variables` tab.
+The :guilabel:`Synthetics configuration` page opens onto its :guilabel:`Global variables` tab.
     #.
 Select :guilabel:`Create variable`.

 * Add a new global variable while editing a test: